 CLEAN was no longer the goal.
 Our new goal was to have the store spend as much time possible during the day being “not dirty”.

 That might seem like a silly distinction, but it was significant for our operation and our bottom line.

-We wanted an average customer to walk into the laundromat and not be “turned off” by the place being dirty.
+We wanted an average customer to walk into the laundromat and not be “turned off” by the place.
 However, I didn’t believe that the average customer needed to be “turned on” by how spotless the store was.
 As we were usually unstaffed, CLEAN was out of reach.
 At best it was accomplished for a moment, until staff walked out the door and customers started using the place.

 More importantly I reminded them, this business was failing financially.
 It might be great to have a CLEAN laundromat, but in our market the revenue didn’t justify the expense we were incurring to reach that standard.
 The business had to change.

 The goal was no longer CLEAN, it was “not-dirty”, and we started working toward that new goal.

 With the new standard and schedule, instead of spending time on detailed, meticulous, perfecting of the sparkle, Lois was forced to do things like mop the floor, clean up bigger spills, and maintain a basic level of cleanliness.
 To her credit, she did the new work with her usual energy and effort.
 She really tried.

 The problem was she would reach the end of her shift and be unhappy.
 While the place would be much cleaner than when she’d started (and cleaner than our competition), it was well below her expectations.
 She was now producing the same “pretty clean” result that she had complained about other employees achieving.

 She was frustrated.
 She thought the place looked “horrible”.
 She thought our customers would run away.
 And even though we continued to receive compliments from customers on how the place was the “cleanest in town” she just couldn’t handle the lower standards.